openstack/contributor-guide/doc/source/common/irc.rst

 ------------------------------------

-In order to identify yourselves that you own the nick name upon logging in, you need to tell Colloquy to communicate our password over upon connecting.
+In order to identify yourselves that you own the nick name upon logging in, you need to tell Colloquy to communicate your password upon connecting.

 #.
 Going back to your connection window, highlight your Freenode connection and